-As at December 31, 2018, the directors and senior officers of 1832 Asset Management G.P., Inc. and senior officers of the Manager, in aggregate, did not beneficially own more than 10%, directly or indirectly, any securities of any series of a Fund.
-As at December 31, 2018, such individuals did not own any securities of the Manager or more than one percent of the outstanding common shares and preferred shares of Scotiabank or of any service provider to the Funds or to the Manager.
+As at December 21, 2020, the directors and senior officers of 1832 Asset Management G.P., Inc. and senior officers of the Manager, in aggregate, did not beneficially own more than 10%, directly or indirectly, any securities of any series of a Fund.
+As at December 21, 2020, such individuals did not own any securities of the Manager or more than one percent of the outstanding common shares and preferred shares of Scotiabank, or any significant amount of any material service provider to the Funds or to the Manager.

-As at December 31, 2018, IRC members, in aggregate, did not beneficially own directly and indirectly more than 10% of, any securities of any series of a Fund.
-As at December 31, 2018, IRC members did not own any securities of the Manager or more than one percent of the outstanding common shares and preferred shares of Scotiabank or of any service provider to the Funds or to the Manager.
+As at December 21, 2020, IRC members, in aggregate, did not beneficially own directly and indirectly more than 10% of, any securities of any series of a Fund.
+As at December 21, 2020, IRC members did not own any securities of the Manager or more than one percent of the outstanding common shares and preferred shares of Scotiabank, or any significant amount of any material service provider to the Funds or to the Manager.